snail-unamur/snail-website/content/publication/devroey-2022/index.md

 publishDate: '2022-12-21T08:51:11.608025Z'
 publication_types:
 - '2'
-abstract: Summary Researchers and practitioners have designed and implemented various automated test case generators to support effective software testing.
+abstract: Researchers and practitioners have designed and implemented various automated test case generators to support effective software testing.
 Such generators exist for various languages (e.g., Java, C#, or Python) and various platforms (e.g., desktop, web, or mobile applications).
 The generators exhibit varying effectiveness